Wide Reads

 Chapter 8: The Sacred Waters of Solitude

-Having explored human society from his woodland retreat, Thoreau turns his attention to the natural world that surrounds his cabin.
-The ponds near Walden become his next subject of deep observation and reflection.
+Having explored human society from his woodland retreat, Thoreau turns entirely to the natural world around his cabin.
+The ponds near Walden become his next subject: their shifting colors, transparent depths, wildlife, and what staring into still water reveals about inner life.

 Continue to Chapter 8